simtopia/verbs/.github/docs/rust.md

 * `core/rust_sim/`: Rust Ethereum ABM library.
 * `core/macros/`: Macros used by the `rust_sim crate`.
-* `core/fork_evm`: Simple single threaded EVM backend that requests storage values from a remote endpoint.
+* `core/db`: Streamlined single threaded EVM database backend that allows for both in-memory and forking from deployed chains.

 Cargo commands can be run from the repo root.